-Special precautions to be taken by the person administering the veterinary medicinal product to animals:
+Special precautions to be taken by the person administering the veterinary medicinal product to animals

-People with known hypersensitivity (allergy) to thiamazole or one of the excipients should avoid contact with the veterinary medicinal product.
+People with known hypersensitivity (allergy) to thiamazole, or vanillin should avoid contact with the veterinary medicinal product.
 If allergic symptoms develop, such as a skin rash, swelling of the face, lips or eyes or difficulty in breathing, you should seek medical attention immediately and show the package leaflet or label to the physician.
+Thiamazole may cause gastrointestinal disturbances, headache, fever, joint pain, pruritus (itching) and pancytopaenia (decrease in blood cells and platelets).